 It’s almost that time of year again—yep, Christmas.
 And oh, there are so many distractions to look forward to.
 The new iPhone is out, and my contract is up.
 I don’t really need a remote-controlled drone, but man that looks fun.
-My parents are getting older, my in-laws are getting older, and they won’t be around for too many more Christmas seasons—so whose house do we go to this year?
+My parents are getting older, my in-laws are getting older, and they won’t be around for too many more Christmas seasons and unfortunately it doesn’t look like we’ll spend Christmas together this year.
 I’m determined to lose weight again this year, and this time I’ll keep it off.
 Does the pile of presents for my daughter look a little bigger than my son’s?
 Last year we wrapped the house in some new LED lights.
 This year I think we should pipe music outside.

 But hey, this Christmas I’m vowing (like I’ve vowed every year before) to actually keep my focus on Jesus.